-- (1) Take the material to the TA along with a note describing specifically what you believe the problem to be.
-Include your email address in this note. - (2) After the TA has contacted you by email, schedule an in-person meeting to discuss the issue.
+- (1) Email your TA along with a note describing specifically what you believe the problem to be. - (2) The TA will schedule an in-person meeting to discuss the issue, likely during TA office hours.

 Getting help outside of class.
 If you have questions regarding the class material or problem sets, there are four ways to get help: